devops-on-github/workshop/2-Planning-and-Tracking/2.3-Projects/exercise-1.md

 ![create a project at the org level](../../images/go-to-org-create-project.png)

-4. Click `Create project`, leaving the template as the default `Table` view
+4. Click `New project`, leaving the template as the default `Table` view

 ![Create a new table](../../images/project-default-template.png)